nathycardoso/ml_nlkt_for_disaster_messages/README.md

 ### Files:

 You will find 3 folders in this project.

-1. app
+app
-    - files to run the webapp aplication with flask
+| - template
+| |- master.html # main page of web app
+| |- go.html # classification result page of web app
+|- run.py # Flask file that runs app
-2. data
+data
-    - csv files and process_data.py with ETL pipeline
+|- disaster_categories.csv # data to process
+|- disaster_messages.csv # data to process
+|- process_data.py
+|- InsertDatabaseName.db # database to save clean data to
-3. models
+models
-    - train_classifier.py to build your ml model
+|- train_classifier.py
+|- classifier.pkl # saved model
+README.md

 ### installations:
 1. To run this project you need to install/import the libs below: